-The twosided generator $\alpha$ of an ideal of $R$ is determined up to multiplication by a nonzero element of $D$.

-Let $f, g \in R$, we use the notation $g \mid_r f$ to say that $g$ is a \emph{right divisor} (or \emph{right factor}) of $f$, or that $f$ is a \emph{left multiple} of $g$.
-We will use the notation $g |_r f$.
-It is well-known that $Rf + Rg = Rd$ if and only if $d$ is the right greatest common divisor of $f$ and $g$.
-We will use the notation $d = \rgd{f}{g}$.
-The right greatest common divisor is unique up to multiplication on the \emph{left} by a nonzero element of $D$.
-Similarly, $Rf \cap Rg = Rm$ if and only if $m$ is the left least common multiple of $f$ and $g$, and we will denote it by $m = \lcm{f}{g}$.
-It is also unique up to \emph{left} multiplication by nonzero elements of $D$.
-Both $\rgd{f}{g}$ and $\lcm{f}{g}$ can be computed by using the appropriate version of the extended Euclidean algorithm (see, for instance, \cite[Theorem 4]{Ore:1933} and \cite[\S 1.4]{Bueso/Gomez/Verschoren:2003}).
+Given $f, g \in R$, we use the notation $g \mid_r f$ to say that $g$ is a \emph{right divisor} (or \emph{right factor}) of $f$, or that $f$ is a \emph{left multiple} of $g$, i.e. $Rf \subseteq Rg$.
+The right greatest common divisor is denoted by $\rgcd{f}{g}$ and the left least common multiple by $\llcm{f}{g}$, both defined as usual by $Rf + Rg = R\rgcd{f}{g}$ and $Rf \cap Rg = R\llcm{f}{g}$.
+They can be computed by using the appropriate version of the extended Euclidean algorithm (see, for instance, \cite[Theorem 4]{Ore:1933} and \cite[\S 1.4]{Bueso/Gomez/Verschoren:2003}).
 The associativity of the sum and intersection of left ideals allows to extend the definition and computation of right greatest common divisors and left least common multiples to any finite set of polynomials in \(R\).

-We say that a polynomial $f \in R$ of positive degree is \emph{irreducible} if, whenever $f = gh$ for $g, h \in R$, then either $g \in D$ or $h \in D$.
-Every polynomial of positive degree in $R$ has a factorization into irreducible factors.
-The following example prevents the reader against any naif (say, just transfer verbatim from commutative polynomials) approach to the uniqueness of these factorizations.

-\begin{example} Let $R=\mathbb{Q}(t)[X;d/dt]$ the ring of differential operators over $\mathbb{Q}(t)$, where $d/dt$ denotes the usual derivation of polynomials in the variable $t$.
-There exist infinitely many different factorizations of $X^2$ into monic irreducible factors,

-Then, the uniqueness in the factorization of Ore polynomials can not be understood in the same sense as it is done in a commutative setting, since none of the monic polynomials $f_z = X + 1/(t+z)$ and $g_z = X - 1/(t+z)$ differ from $X$ by multiplication by a unit of $R$.